 This fun piano mat with 25 sounds and 13 cards will stimulate your toddler's senses and get them learning about different colours and instruments.
 Anti-slip and made of a soft material, they'll enjoy playing and running up and down the mat.

 Review: "Such a great item!
 It was delivered so quickly and came in really good quality packaging, it was inside a little zipped bag which is so handy for storing the mat in when it’s not in use.
 It’s so educational for little ones and suitable for children a range of ages.
 A great quality mat and keeps my little one entertained for ages!
 Colourful and helps my daughter learn different sounds and colours.
 Would definitely recommend!"

 Review: "These are great for kitchen or picnic roleplay, I couldn't work out the difference between this and the more expensive one but this does the job.
-They are sturdy, not too small either, I have a 1 and 3 year old both still put everything in their mouths, so I'm rest assured these aren't to small for them to choke.
+They are sturdy, not too small either, I have a one and three-year-old both still put everything in their mouths, so I'm rest assured these aren't to small for them to choke.
 They love playing with them and there is great detail in them so they can recognise the item."